If Jesus advocated baptism, then how can it not be essential for salvation?

 In your writings, it appears as though you do not believe that water baptism is essential for the forgiveness of sins and eternal salvation.
 Yet Jesus said, "Whoever believes and is baptized will be saved, but whoever does not believe will be condemned" (Mark 16:16).
 Furthermore, in Matthew 28:19 He tells the disciples to go make disciples and baptize them.
 Then a few days later Peter tells the people at Pentecost to repent and be baptized for the forgiveness of sin.
 Paul and Ananias said to be baptized and wash your sins away in Acts 22:16.

 Then again, in 1 Peter 3:21, Peter says that the flood water symbolizes baptism that now saves you.
 "Not the removal of dirt from the body" implies that he's talking about water baptism here instead of Spirit baptism.
 If water baptism doesn't have anything to do with salvation then wouldn't that mean all these guys were liars?
-It sounds to me like there are a couple of "To Do" lists before the big Day.
+It sounds to me like there are a couple of "To Do" lists for you before the big Day.

 Ted's Response: